Wellness

 Non-prescription products for anxiety

 There are limited studies to support non-prescription nutritional or herbal supplements for the treatment of anxiety.
 Some people have used herbs to aid in relieving anxiety symptoms.
 Herbal remedies may have calming effects, but these are generally mild, and none are approved by the FDA for treatment of anxiety.
-Some herbal products, such as St. John’s Wort, may interact with medications used to treat depression or other mood disorders.
-Make sure to tell your healthcare provider about all prescription and over-the-counter medications, supplements, herbs, vitamins, and minerals you take.
+Some herbal products, such as St. John’s Wort, may interact with other medications you usually take or worsen other health conditions you may have.
+You should consult with your healthcare provider before taking any over-the-counter medications, supplements, herbs, vitamins, and minerals that are new to you.
 They can identify possible drug interactions and help find a treatment plan that works for you.